Barry Soper: Why Simon Bridges clearly needs to go to an optometrist

 At least she kept her ranking and her housing responsibilities to keep the blowtorch on Phil Twyford - if he survives Jacinda Ardern's deck shuffling today.

-There was more confusion involving Bridges in Parliament's bear pit yesterday when he was having a go about how Labour's year of delivery's turn to dross.
+There was more confusion involving Bridges in Parliament's bear pit yesterday when he was having a go about how Labour's "year of delivery" had turned to dross.

 Parliament's father bear Winston Peters was scowling at Bridges when he let launch: "That's old nordy, and that's old nordy because the economy's getting weaker and weaker and weaker, old nordy."